SaintNick1214/Project-Cortex/Documentation/02-core-features/05-a2a-communication.md

     toAgent: 'hr-agent',
     timestamp: new Date()
   },
-  // No conversationRef - A2A doesn't come from user conversations
+  conversationRef: {  // A2A conversations ARE stored in ACID by default
+    conversationId: 'a2a-conv-789',
+    messageIds: ['a2a-msg-001']
+  },
   metadata: { importance: 85, tags: ['a2a', 'hr', 'budget'] }
 });
 ```